 Since I was using such a dark color over a light background, I recommend using stencil adhesive so you get good adhesion to prevent bleeding under the stencil.

 After this was all done, it still looked to stark and a little too new looking.
 I then mixed up a batch of dark brown glaze and rubbed over the whole surface and then taking it all back off with a clean rag.
 The dark brown picked up in the texture of the grout and any divets in the tile and gave it that rustic look I was looking for.
+Finally 3 coats of a good polyacyrlic for durability and it’s done!

 I ended up with an amazingly similar tile to the original inspiration photo.
 I love how it turned out and my client was very happy!